A cowboy without a horse

 Numerous spaghetti westerns, made in the second half of the sixties, feature a character called Django who either shows little, some or no similarities at all to the original character, other movies carry only the name in the title.
 In Italy such movies are called "Sotto-Django" (Under Djangos).
 A selection:

 - Get a coffin ready/Viva Django! is a sort of prequel to Django.
 Django’s wife is killed by a hired gun who was paid by one of his friends.
 Django is played by Terence Hill, then still a rather unknown actor, who had appeared in only one Italian western.
 Hill was chosen because he looked a little like Nero; with the help of make-up, the physical similarities were emphasized, to a degree that producer Bolognini thought they tried to fool him when he was shown a picture of ‘Terence Hill made up as Nero’.
-The film is average, but Django uses his machine gun to execute his revenge.
+The film is above average, and Django uses his machine gun to execute his revenge.

 - Son of Django is a sort of sequel, set at least two decades after the original movie.
 In it Django’s son is on the trail of his father’s murderer.
 Again, the culprit is a former friend of Django, but yet another friend, who has become a priest, persuades Django’s son of the futility of revenge.
 The idea sounds interesting, but the movie is mediocre.

 - Django shoots first The first movie that was retitled to cash in on the success of Corbucci’s movie.
 Dutch actor Glenn Saxson plays a gunman who kills the bounty hunter who has killed his criminal father (!) and ... subsequently collects the bounty himself (!).
 The movie offers a more tongue-in-cheek approach to spaghetti western themes such as revenge and betrayal.
 It bears little or no relation to the original Django, but it’s an enjoyable movie, recommended to those who can appreciate a more light-hearted approach.